 'Cobra Kai' Season 4: What We Know About the Netflix Series so Far

 Season 3 of Cobra Kai released on Netflix on Friday, sparking excitement among viewers.
 Fans of The Karate Kid spinoff binged the entire season and reached the explosive finale.
 Now they have begun calling for more information about future episodes.
-They want to know if there will be a fourth season and whether major characters will surface.
+They want to know what to expect from the fourth season and which major Karate Kid franchise characters will surface.

-While the Cobra Kai showrunners are remaining tight-lipped about what will happen during Season 4 of the karate-centric series, there are certain details available.
-Specifically, some characters will join the show while others will likely return.
+While the Cobra Kai showrunners are remaining tight-lipped about what will happen during Season 4 of the karate-centric series, certain details are available.
+Specifically, some characters will join the show, while others will likely return.
 Additionally, the creators have laid out a timeline for when the series will begin production and ultimately land on the streaming service.

 Renewal